-It’s the most highly-coveted record in fishing…the largemouth bass.
+It’s the most highly-coveted record in fishing… the world record largemouth bass.
 Break the world’s mark and fame and fortune will be yours.
-Here’s a list of the top 5 largemouth of all time…
+Here’s a list of the top 5 biggest largemouth bass every caught…

 1: The Beast from the East (22.311 Pounds)